MarioLisbona/CA-T1A3-terminal-app/README.md

 <br>

-When the Contacts Book application has installed correctly, a menu will be dsiplayed asking whether you would like to create a new Contacts Book or use an Existing one.
+When the Contacts Book application has installed correctly, a menu will be displayed asking whether you would like to create a new Contacts Book or use an Existing one.
 The existing database has been populated with mock data to allow you to test the features of the app without having to enter contacts yourself.
 You also have the option to Quit the application on this screen.